-If you follow me on Instagram chances are you have seen this gorgeous couple making some recent appearances.
-I love sharing photos, but I'm bad about blogging, ya'll.
+If you follow me on Instagram chances are you have seen this gorgeous couple making some appearances.
+I love sharing photos from my weddings and my family sessions, but I’m not the best about blogging, ya’ll.
 As avid of a reader as I am, as much as I love poetry, letters, and love songs, I feel like I rarely have the words adequate to describe my own experiences, let alone the energy I am lucky enough to witness surrounding people when I step behind my lens.

 I feel like all the pieces fell into place on this one.
 Armed with the fabulous styling efforts of my dear friend Miranda, the four of us headed to 21c In downtown Louisville for sunset.
 The museum hotel is located in Museum Row on Main Street, which features cast iron Facades, a low skyline, and wide, cobbled sidewalks.
 The shorter buildings were essential, because I wanted soak these two in as much of the sun’s honey-hued light as I possibly could.